GeoFS-Extensions/autoland/CONTRIBUTING.md

 ### Fork & create a branch

-If this is something you think you can fix, then [fork Autoland] and create a branch with a descriptive name.
+If this is something you think you can fix, then [fork this project] and create a branch with a descriptive name.

 A good branch name would be (where issue #325 is the ticket you're working on):